frickelbruder/kickoff/README.md

 ```

 ###Phar
-For a simple quick you can download a precompiled phar-archive.
+For a quick check you can download a precompiled phar-archive.
 Simply download the latest release at https://github.com/frickelbruder/kickoff/releases

 ##Simple usage